LLC for a Photography Business

 Taxed as an LLC or S Corp

 LLCs generally benefit from pass-through taxation, where profits and losses flow directly to members and are reported on their individual tax returns.
-Alternatively, LLCs can elect to be taxed as an S corporation, which may reduce the self-employment tax burden by allowing members to receive both salary and dividend income.
+Alternatively, LLCs can elect to be taxed as an S corporation (please see our What is an S Corp? page), which may reduce the self-employment tax burden by allowing members to receive both salary and dividend income.
 However, S corp status involves stricter operational requirements, such as maintaining payroll and adhering to shareholder regulations.
 Choosing between LLC and S corp taxation requires carefully evaluating your business’s income and growth trajectory.

 Please note that electing S corp status doesn’t exempt you from other business tax requirements; you’ll still need to pay state sales tax, pay a franchise tax (if your state has one), and pay other tax types.
 If in doubt, it’s highly recommended to chat with a tax professional in your state to discuss what’s best for your unique business.